Dec 4, 2025

 Persuasion is at the core of every great debate, negotiation, interview, conversation and presentation.
 It’s what moves a courtroom jury to tears, inspires a crowd to march, or even serves as a basic foundation for seduction and social approval.

-But what does persuasion really mean, and how is it different from coercion or manipulation?
+But what does persuasion really mean, how to be persuasive, and how is it different from coercion or manipulation?
 In the context of text-based or vocal interactions understanding the meaning of persuasion helps us argue smarter and more ethically.

 According to the Encyclopedia Britannica, persuasion is the process by which a person’s attitudes or behavior are influenced, without duress, by communications from other people.
 In other words, persuasion happens when someone voluntarily changes their mind after hearing a compelling message.